GreetingsEarthling/Little-Lemon-Reservations/README.md

 ### Project Components

 1. **Persona:** Detailed descriptions of the target users to guide design decisions.
+   - **Description:**
+     Personas are fictional characters created based on user research to represent the different user types that might use the application.
+Each        persona includes details such as demographics, goals, behaviors, and pain points.
+These personas help in empathizing with users and making         informed design decisions that cater to their needs.
+   - **Purpose:**
+     The purpose of creating personas is to ensure that the design process remains user-centered.
+By understanding the different types of users,        their goals, and challenges, designers can create more tailored and effective user experiences.
+Personas serve as a reference throughout the       project, helping to align the team’s understanding of who the users are and what they need from the application.

-2. **Journey Map:** Visual representations of the user experience throughout the "Reserve a table" process.
+3. **Journey Map:** Visual representations of the user experience throughout the "Reserve a table" process.
-3. **Wireframes:** The initial sketches and layouts that map out the structure and navigation of the "Reserve a table" feature.
+4. **Wireframes:** The initial sketches and layouts that map out the structure and navigation of the "Reserve a table" feature.
-4. **High-Fidelity Prototype:** A polished and interactive version of the design, highlighting the final look and feel of the interface.
+5. **High-Fidelity Prototype:** A polished and interactive version of the design, highlighting the final look and feel of the interface.

 ### Learning Outcomes